dsxmachina/home/.scripts/README.md

 ## dmenuwifi

 I haven't found any program to connect to a wifi without using a mouse, so i wrote this little script.
-It needs a folder (mine is under ~/.config/wireless) where it stores all know wifis and their passworts (and proxy urls if used).
+It needs a folder (mine is under $HOME/.config/wireless) where it stores all know wifis and their passworts (and proxy urls if used).
-"Oh no, it is super unsafe!
-It saves the passwords in plain text!!"..
-Yeah, kind of..
-But i really don't care if anyone who has acess to my laptop can steal my wifi password.
-If you want, you can modify it, so it can use gnupg or pass to store the password encrypted.
+It stores the pw in plain text - if you want, you can modify it, so it can use gnupg or pass to store the password encrypted.

 Requires:
 - dmenu